marionwalton/media-and-society/9_gender.md

 ## Binary

 Binary is a mathematical term which describes a numeral system with only two different **symbols** (1 or 0).
-In the English language, binary oppositions are a system of opposing and mutually exclusive categories or signifiers (“man” vs “woman”, “she” vs “he”,“straight” vs “gay”, “logical” vs “emotional”).
+In language, binary oppositions are a system of opposing and mutually exclusive categories or signifiers (“man” vs “woman”, “she” vs “he”,“straight” vs “gay”, “logical” vs “emotional”).
 These binary oppositions underpin **hegemonic** social hierarchies (e.g. in many contexts “man” has more social power than “woman”, “straight” has more social power than “gay”, “logic” has more social power than “emotion”).

 The binary oppositions in patriarchal discourses can help us to explain many gender **stereotypes** and how binary categories work together when people try to enforce normative identities.
 For example, women are expected to be more caring than men, while also being judged for being overly emotional.
 Because the categories are seen as mutually exclusive, some people find the idea of **gender transition** a challenging concept.
 Similarly, when women have physical traits such as muscular shoulders or facial and body hair, this is often enough for people to question their femininity or even their identity as women..